gszypko/spruce/README.md

 - `-g` or `--grids` (Required) specifies the `.state` file to be used to initialize the simulation run
 - `-c` or `--config` (Required) specifies the `.config` file to be used for configuring the simulation run.
 - `-o` or `--output` (Required) specifies the name of the directory to which all output will be written.
 If the directory does not exist it will be created, and existing simulation outputs in that directory will be overwritten.
-- `-d` or `--duration` (Required) specifies how long the simulation is to be continued, in units of simulation time.
+- `-d` or `--duration` (Optional) specifies how long the simulation is to be continued, in units of simulation time.
+Providing this argument will override any duration specified in the `grid_file` file used for input

 ### Continue Mode